-A hotel card's 100,000 points often worth less than other card bonuses
+Big card sign-up bonuses turn heads, but do the math first.
+A hotel card’s 100,000 points generally are less valuable than other rewards card bonuses

 Currently, hotel cards are offering some of the biggest caches of points out there:

 - The Hilton Honors Surpass card from American Express (current annual fee: $75 before Jan.
 18, 2018; $95 thereafter) is offering 125,000 Hilton points: 100,000 for spending $3,000 in the first three months, plus another 25,000 for spending an additional $1,000 in the first six months.

 - Another big offer is with the Chase Marriott Rewards Premier card (current annual fee: $85, waived first year).
 The Marriott card is offering 10 points on every dollar spent in the first year, up to $12,000, which means you can earn up to 120,000 Marriott points.

 Those are big hauls of points.
 Typically with reward cards, you’ll see sign-up bonuses of around 50,000 points.
 Occasionally, bonuses will hit 100,000.
 Seeing multiple offers of more than 100,000 points is unusual.